theNewDynamic/oregonsadventurecoast.com/content/adventure/crabbing-clamming.md

 url: "/crabbing-clamming"
 photo: "/img/adventures-crabbing.jpg"
 seo:
-  description: No vacation to the Oregon Coast is complete without outdoor activities
+  description: 'No vacation to the Oregon Coast is complete without Crabbing!
+Rent
-    like crabbing and clamming!
-Rent crab rings and learn our tips and tricks!
+    crab rings and learn our tips and tricks!

-  title: Oregon Coast Outdoor Activities - Crabbing/Clamming | Oregon's Adventure
+'
-    Coast
+  title: Crabbing on the Oregon Coast | Oregon’s Adventure Coast

 ---
 ## Crabbing on Oregon's Adventure Coast